hpca-uji/ConvLIB/README.md

 # ConvLIB
-ConvLib is a library of multi-threaded routines for convolution operators on multicore processors with ARM (NEON) and RISC-V architecture.
-Two major features of ConvLIB, which makes it different from other packages is that the routines in the library self-adapt to the cache hierarchy and hardware-specific micro-kernels are generated automatically.
+ConvLib is a library of multi-threaded routines that offers a collection of efficient parallel convolution operators for multicore processors with ARM (NEON) or RISC-V architecture.
+Two major features of ConvLIB, which makes it different from other packages, is that 1) the routines in the library self-adapt to the cache hierarchy via an analytical model and 2) hardware-specific micro-kernels are generated automatically.

 ## Requisites
-- OpenMP if a parallel execution is required.
+OpenMP if a parallel execution is required.

 ## Supported Hardware
+Any processor with ARM NEON or RISC-V RVV 1.0 architecture.
+Tested on:
 - ARM A57, A78AE, CARMEL
 - RISC-V Xuantie C906, C910
-- Any other processor with ARM NEON or RISC-V RVV 1.0 architecture.

 ## How to install
 1. Modify the `Makefile.inc` file for configuring the installation.